22 Digital Business Trends for 2023

 Further Reading: Stakeholder Mapping: A Guide for Purpose-Driven Organizations

 Corporate Digital Responsibility (CDR) is a set of practices and behaviors that help an organization use data and digital technologies in ways that are perceived as socially, economically, and environmentally responsible.— The CDR Manifesto

 Digital is no longer just the design or IT department’s responsibility.
 Digital products, services, and practices touch every department within an organization.
 For most forward-thinking organizations, it’s just how business is done.

-The rapid growth of digital transformation—and the adverse consequences that can arise from it—require responsible, digital-specific governance practices.
-Think Corporate Social Responsibility (CSR), but specific to digital business.
+Plus, the rapid growth of digital transformation—and the adverse consequences that can arise from it—require responsible, digital-specific governance practices.
+For example, think Corporate Social Responsibility (CSR), but specific to digital business.

-Corporate Digital Responsibility, which includes economic, social, and environmental practices, can help organizations measurably improve the way they use and deploy digital technologies and the practices associated with them.
+Corporate Digital Responsibility can help organizations measurably improve the way they use and deploy digital technologies and the practices associated with them.
 As organizations expand their digital business practices, CDR will transition from emergent to must-have.

 Further reading: Seven Core CDR Principles

 Many for-profit companies earmark a portion of their profits each year for specific causes or individual nonprofits.
 While there’s certainly value in traditional corporate philanthropy, its siloed approach can be challenging.